material-components/material-components-web-react/packages/chips/README.md

 Prop Name | Type | Description
 --- | --- | ---
-className | String | Classes to be applied to the chip set element. labels | Array | Array of text to be displayed in each chip.
+className | String | Classes to be applied to the chip set element. labels | Array | An array of strings.
+Each string has a corresponding chip whose label will be set to the value of that string.

 ### Chip